 Excited to return to Sheffield to further develop his practice, Dan was appointed to the leadership team at Silverdale School in 2018 and is seconded to Westfield School as Deputy Headteacher.

-Assistant Headteacher for Maths - Mr Andy Appleford
+Assistant Headteacher - Mr Andy Appleford

 Andy has been teaching Maths in secondary schools since 2005, working in five very different schools.
 Along the way, he has held numerous different positions of responsibility, which have helped prepare him for this hugely important role in charge of Maths at Westfield School, and subsequently across Chorus Trust.

 Just prior to joining Westfield, Andy was Head of Maths at Silverdale School for three years.
 In the final set of results before he left, the students at Silverdale secured both the highest pass rate in GCSE Maths and the highest progress across all their subjects for the whole of Sheffield.
 The previous year, Silverdale School was voted as the “Top State School in the North, 2018” by the Sunday Times.

 Andy has a degree in Economics and a Diploma in Social Science Research from Nottingham Trent University, completing his PGCE at Hertfordshire University.
 A keen reader, he stays abreast of research about effective teaching pedagogy, particularly in relation to Maths.

 His ultimate goal is to incorporate this research, alongside his own extensive experience, to ensure that Maths education is outstanding across Chorus Trust's schools.